Hiking at Oil Creek State Park

 The hiking and interpretive trails lead visitors through areas rich in historic and scenic interest.
 Trail maps and information are available at the park office.

-Mountain bikes are prohibited on hiking trails.
+Mountain bikes and horses are prohibited on hiking trails.

 If you find yourself lost, travel downhill to the bicycle trail or Oil Creek and follow either upstream to Drake Well or downstream to the park office at Petroleum Centre.